Whether your retirement is just around the corner or is years ahead, it is exciting to know that such a huge milestone can lead you to new beginnings!

 South Central Pennsylvania is home to beautiful Lancaster.
 With low crime rates and breathtaking scenery, Lancaster is a great place to live, especially if you are a senior citizen that needs safe and secure surroundings for happy retirement life.
 Lancaster is also the 13th safest city in the U.S., which is an important factor when considering your retirement options.
 People are very friendly and welcoming, so that is another huge plus.
 Our long-distance movers in Pennsylvania can help you with your relocation there.

 10. Scranton, Pennsylvania

 The elderly population is in the sensitive years of their life, and that’s why it’s essential to find them a safe place to live.
 Scranton is a stunning city in the U.S. state of Pennsylvania, and it’s one of the best places for peaceful and soothing retirement life.
 There are many perks of living in Scranton, but the most important ones are the low cost of living and low crime rates.
 Medical facilities are also excellent, which means that a terrific team of doctors and nurses will provide the best medical care to all their patients.

-This list features the top 10 best destinations to retire in the US in 2022.
 There’s something for everyone here, whether you’re looking for endless white sand beaches and hot weather, or you’d rather retire somewhere with the cool mountain air and evergreen forests, there are many options in the United States for you to choose from.
 We’ve explored places with affordable living costs, retiree-friendly taxes, high happiness scores, and desirable styles of life.
 Wherever you choose to retire, Zip Moving & Storage offers uniquely designed senior moving services to help move you into the new chapter of your life care-free!